 Cut Cleaning Time

 Cleaning a 2,000-square-foot home takes a significant amount of time.
 By shrinking your living space and the amount of furnishings in the home, you reduce your amount of cleaning time drastically.
 You have few windows to clean, less floor space to sweep and few dishes to wash.
-That time savings gives you even more freedom to experience life.
+That time saving gives you even more freedom to experience life.

-The small space and the scaled back amount of possessions make it easier to keep the home tidy once you clean.
+The small space and the scaled-back amount of possessions make it easier to keep the home tidy once you clean.
 You have fewer things to leave out, which makes for less clutter.
 The need for organization in such a compact area also helps keep everything neat and orderly.

 Bond With Family

 Spending quality time with a partner or family in a tiny home encourages bonding.
 In such close quarters, it’s not an option to hide away and do your own thing.
 This lifestyle engages family members in conversation and activity.
 Living in such a small space can encourage better communication habits.
 Tiny homes also encourage compromise to share such a small space.